 Figure 13.4.1.1.2-1: NF Service Consumer obtaining access token before NF Service access

 1. The NF Service Consumer shall request an access token from the NRF in the same PLMN using the Nnrf_AccessToken_Get request operation.
-The message shall include the NF Instance Id(s) of the NF Service Consumer, the requested "scope" including the expected NF Service name(s) and optionally "additional scope" information (i.e. requested resources and requested actions (service operations) on the resources), NF type of the expected NF Service Producer instance and NF Service Consumer.
-The NF Service Consumer may also include a list of S-NSSAIs or list of NSI IDs for the expected NF Service Producer instances.
+The message shall include the NF Instance Id(s) of the NF Service Consumer, the requested "scope" including the expected NF Service name(s) and optionally "additional scope" information (i.e. requested resources and requested actions (service operations) on the resources).

+The message shall include the NF type of the expected NF Service Producer instance and the NF type of NF Service Consumer.
+The NF Service Consumer may also include a list of S-NSSAIs or list of NSI IDs for the expected NF Service Producer instances in the access token request.
 The message may include the NF Set ID and/or NF Service Set Id of the expected NF Service Producer instances.

 The message may include a list of S-NSSAIs of the NF Service Consumer.The message may also include the